 This is an especially significant day of remembrance for the life and legacy of Dr. King, the first after the 2016 election.
-Dr. Martin Luther King’s message of equality, justice, humanity and social change is especially meaningful this year as we recommit to the process of healing and bringing...
+Dr. Martin Luther King’s message of equality, justice, humanity and social change is especially meaningful this year as we recommit to the process of healing and bringing together our...
 Read more

 Thank you for being here today at the Western Leadership Forum.
 Still being new to Bellingham, I see many new faces in the audience, in addition to familiar ones who have already graciously welcomed Uzma and me to Bellingham.
 I look forward to learning more from all of you about our community’s needs, and how Western can be a stronger partner in helping to meet them.

 I’ve been thinking about the many dimensions of leadership that bring us together today.
-At the top of the list, of course, is the opportunity to learn from one of...
+At the top of the list, of course, is the opportunity to learn from one of the most distinguished leaders of our time, Dr...
 Read more

 September 16, 2016

 Thank you, Kristen, for your kind introduction.